Sohail-9098/simulator/README.md

 # Vehicle Data Simulator

-The Vehicle Data Simulator is a tool designed to simulate the telemetry data of multiple vehicles and publish it to an MQTT broker.
-This can be useful for testing and developing applications that consume MQTT messages.
+The Vehicle Data Simulator is a powerful tool designed to simulate the telemetry data of multiple vehicles and publish it to an MQTT broker.
+It's ideal for testing and developing applications that consume MQTT messages.

 ## Features

 - Simulates telemetry data for multiple vehicles.
 - Publishes data to an MQTT broker.
-- Configurable via a YAML configuration file.
+- Configurable via AWS secrets.
-- Handles starting and stopping of data publishing via a simple command-line interface.
+- Simple command-line interface for starting and stopping data publishing.
+- Dockerfile included for containerized deployment.

 ## Prerequisites

 - **Go 1.18+**: Ensure you have Go installed.
 You can download it from [golang.org](https://golang.org/dl/).
-- **EMQX MQTT Broker**: A running instance of the EMQX broker.
+- **EMQX MQTT Broker**: Ensure you have a running instance of the EMQX broker.
 You can download and start it from [EMQX](https://www.emqx.io/).
-- **Mosquitto Client**: For subscribing to MQTT topics, you need the `mosquitto` client.
+- **Mosquitto Client**: Required for subscribing to MQTT topics.
 Install it from [Mosquitto](https://mosquitto.org/download/).

 ## Installation